Opera Ads SDK Integration Guide

 Important: Using tools:overrideLibrary only allows compilation - it does not make the SDK compatible with API levels below 24.

 A: Opera Ads SDK depends on OkHttp 4.X as default.
-If your app depends on an older version of OkHttp as 3.X, please upgrade to version of 4.X in your project, or implement Opera Ads SDK OkHttp 3.X compatible version:
+We strongly recommend using the latest version of OkHttp.
+But if you have to use the version of 3.X, you can implement Opera Ads SDK OkHttp 3.X compatible version:

 dependencies {